andrezeitz/football-quiz-milestone-2/README.md

 * As a site owner I want to let people compete with their friends
 * As a site owner I want to promote football all over the world
 * As a site owner I want to make it free so everyone is able to play
+* As a site owner I want the questions to come up randomly

 ## Design